vim-airline/vim-airline/README.md

   *  `NeoBundle 'bling/vim-airline'`
 *  [vundle][m]
   *  `Bundle 'bling/vim-airline'`
-*  manual
+*  Manual
-  *  copy all of the files into your `~/.vim` directory
+  *  Copy all of the files into your `~/.vim` directory

-# configuration
+# Configuration

 `:help airline`

-# faq/troubleshooting
+# FAQ/Troubleshooting

-*  the powerline font symbols are not showing up
+*  The powerline font symbols are not showing up
-  *  the older deprecated [vim-powerline][a] uses different codes compared to the newer [powerline][b].
+  *  The older deprecated [vim-powerline][a] uses different codes compared to the newer [powerline][b].
-  *  you can grab prepatched fonts at [powerline-fonts][c], or you can manually set the relevant `g:` variables
+  *  You can grab prepatched fonts at [powerline-fonts][c], or you can manually set the relevant `g:` variables
-*  there is a pause when leaving insert mode
+*  There is a pause when leaving insert mode
-  *  you need to set `ttimeoutlen` to a low number; 50 is recommended
+  *  You need to set `ttimeoutlen` to a low number; 50 is recommended
-*  you don't see any colors
+*  You don't see any colors
-  *  all of the themes use a 256 terminal color palette.  it's likely that the value of `t_Co` is misconfigured.  please see this [article][n] on how to configure your terminal.  pull requests for 8 and 16 color terminals are welcome.
+  *  All of the themes use a 256 terminal color palette.
+It's likely that the value of `t_Co` is misconfigured.
+Please see this [article][n] on how to configure your terminal.
+Pull requests for 8 and 16 color terminals are welcome.
-*  you get the error `Unknown function: fugitive#head`
+*  You get the error `Unknown function: fugitive#head`
-  *  you are probably using version 1.2, which is very old...download v2 from the [project page][d].
+  *  You are probably using version 1.2, which is very old...
+Download v2 from the [project page][d].
-*  airline doesn't appear until i create a new split
+*  Airline doesn't appear until I create a new split
-  *  add `set laststatus=2` to your vimrc
+  *  Add `set laststatus=2` to your vimrc
-*  bufferline is printing to the statusline as well as the command bar
+*  Bufferline is printing to the statusline as well as the command bar
-  *  you can disable automatic echoing by adding `let g:bufferline_echo = 0` to your vimrc
+  *  You can disable automatic echoing by adding `let g:bufferline_echo = 0` to your vimrc

-# bugs
+# Bugs

-if you encounter a bug, please reproduce it with this [minivimrc][g] repository i created and file an issue.  please provide your operating system and vim version/patch level (can be found with `:version`).  a reproducible gist would be hugely helpful.
+If you encounter a bug, please reproduce it with this [minivimrc][g] repository I created and file an issue.
+Please provide your operating system and vim version/patch level (can be found with `:version`).
+A reproducible gist would be hugely helpful.

-# screenshots
+# Screenshots

-### dark theme with a regular font
+### Dark theme with a regular font

 ![img](https://github.com/bling/vim-airline/wiki/screenshots/dark.png)

-### dark theme with powerline symbols
+### Dark theme with powerline symbols

 ![img](https://github.com/bling/vim-airline/wiki/screenshots/dark-powerline.png)

-### simple theme
+### Simple theme

 ![img](https://github.com/bling/vim-airline/wiki/screenshots/simple.png)

-### light theme
+### Light theme

 ![img](https://github.com/bling/vim-airline/wiki/screenshots/light.png)

-### badwolf theme with [bufferline][f] integration
+### Badwolf theme with [bufferline][f] integration

 ![img](https://github.com/bling/vim-airline/wiki/screenshots/badwolf.png)

-# contributions
+# Contributions

-contributions and pull requests are welcome.  please follow the existing coding style as much as possible.
+Contributions and pull requests are welcome.
+Please follow the existing coding style as much as possible.

-# license
+# License

 `:h license`